TheresaLui/SelfHelpContent_v2/articles/partnercenter/call-logging-tool-and-volume-licensing-service-center.md

 # Get more information and support for Volume Licensing operations questions supported by the Regional Operation Centers

-Get more information and support for Volume Licensing operations questions supported by the Regional Operation Centers
+Get more information and support for Volume Licensing operations questions supported by the Regional Operation Centers.

 ## **Recommended Steps**